 If you notice that your child seems to have positive views regarding violence, then it may be a sign that they are turning into a bully.
 They may be supporting bullying because they are engaging in it or are planning to engage in it.
 They may also hang around other children who bully others as well.
 This isn’t to say a little rough-housing isn’t normal, but mentioning wanting to physically harm or “beat up” another child is a concern that needs to be addressed asap.

-Bullying can take place physically, verbally or both.
+Bullying can take place physically, verbally, or both.
 Therefore, a verbally abusive child can turn into a bully.
 That is why you need to find out why your child is verbally abusive and whether it is because they are becoming bullies.

-It is our responsibility to parents to not only protect our children from bullies but to ensure that our children are not the bullies.
+It is our responsibility as parents to not only protect our children from bullies but to ensure that our children are not the bullies.
 If every parent could stop their children from bullying others, we would have no bullies.
 That is why you need to know these signs so you can identify them and correct your child in time.